How your gut bacteria affect estrogen levels

 The key event in the digestive tract is the deconjugation of oestrogen, meaning the splitting apart of bonds, turning oestrogen from its inactive form into its active form.

-We need hormones in both states – active and inactive – depending on what their task is.
+We need hormones in both states – active and inactive – depending on their task.

-Free, deconjugated oestrogen circulates in the bloodstream, where it is distributed throughout the body to find its target receptors.
+Free, deconjugated oestrogen circulates in the bloodstream, distributing it throughout the body to find its target receptors.
 You can think of this as a lock and key mechanism.
 Circulating oestrogen is the key, while the lock, the receptor, remains fixed in tissue.
-A good example of where oestrogen receptors are aplenty is the vagina.
+An excellent example of where oestrogen receptors are aplenty is in the vagina.

-Without deconjugating – breaking apart – oestrogen properly, we can end up with far less oestrogen circulating than is optimal.
+Without deconjugating – breaking apart – oestrogen properly, we can have far less oestrogen circulating than is optimal.
 Low levels of circulating, deconjugated oestrogen can lead to low oestrogen symptoms, such as a dry, easily irritated vagina (atrophic vaginitis).

-The process of your gut bacteria turning oestrogen into a usable form is called the oestrobolome.
+The process of gut bacteria turning oestrogen into a usable form is called the oestrobolome.

 Why your bones need oestrogen

 Oestrogen slows down a group of cells called osteoclasts, which break down bone.
-It is necessary for some bone to be taken away and replaced, but if you don’t have enough oestrogen, osteoclasts are more active, thus breaking down bone at a faster rate than it is replaced.
+Some bone must be taken away and replaced, but if you don’t have enough oestrogen, osteoclasts are more active, thus breaking down bone at a faster rate than it is replaced.

 This bone-robbing process results in low bone density and strength.